MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-directed-flow.md

     2. Locate the warehouse put-away document created from your Warehouse Receipt and open it
     3. On the **Warehouse Put-Away** page, review the **Lines** section

-    At this stage, the bin capacity logic is revealed. the warehouse put-away lines will have three lines for item *WRB-1000*:
+    At this stage, the bin capacity logic is revealed. the warehouse put-away lines have three lines for item *WRB-1000*:
     - A Take line to move the received quantities from the receiving bin (W-08-0001)
-    - A Place line that will move a one BAG into the one of configured fixed bins (W-05-0001)
+    - A Place line that moves a one BAG into the one of configured fixed bins (W-05-0001)
-    - A Place line that will move another BAG into another fixed bins (W-05-0002).
+    - A Place line that moves another BAG into another fixed bins (W-05-0002).
 This is because single fixed bin can't contain the full receipt quantity.

-    Because this put-away contains cross-dock lines, you’ll see three  lines for item *WRB-1001*:
+    Because this put-away contains cross-dock lines, you see three  lines for item *WRB-1001*:
     -  A Take line to move the received quantities from the receiving bin (W-08-0001)
     -  A Place line for the 2 into the cross-dock bin
     -  A Place line for the remaining quantity in storage bin